-Dale Osterman is a composer, performer, and improvisor from Connecticut who crafts distinct premises out of diverse musical materials to create environments from which meaning can emerge.
-Rather than emphasizing harmonic structures per western classical traditions, Dale’s work makes use of memorable motivic and melodic material while structuring pieces around textural and timbral changes.
-His process is inspired by an understanding that musical material exists on a spectrum from silence, to noise, to pure musical tone; as well as by an interest in various musical genres.
-From his own past work as an aspiring singer-songwriter, to the energy of popular and vernacular music, the freedom of improvisation, and the fascinating contrasts between the chaos and stillness within contemporary classical music and the American avant-garde, Dale’s music places disparate influences in tension with one another and invites audiences and performers to draw their own meaning from the sounds that ensue.
+Dale Osterman is a composer, cellist, and electronic musician from Connecticut interested in creating unique sound worlds and exploring the meaning-making potential of music.
+Dale’s work makes use of memorable motivic and melodic while organizing pieces around textural and timbral changes in addition to the traditional Western classical emphasis on harmonic structures.
+His process is inspired by an understanding that musical material exists on a spectrum from silence, to noise, to pure musical tone; as well as an interest in various musical genres.
+His work is rooted in experimentalism, electronic music-making practices, and his training as a contemporary classical composer, all seasoned with a healthy pinch of the energy of vernacular and popular music, the freedom of improvisation, and the fascinating contrasts between chaos and stillness found in the American avant-garde.

 Dale holds a bachelor’s degree in Audio and Music Production from Western Connecticut State University and a master’s degree in Composition from the Hartt School of Music.
 His composition instructors have been David Macbride, Ken Steen, and Kevin Jay Isaacs; he has studied audio production with Douglas O’Grady and Edward Dzubak; and his numerous cello instructors have included Richard Vaudrey, Mariel Roberts, and Harmon Steiner.